York Wednesday Wheelers

 North Yorkshire CTC.
+See also their Facebook page.
 Useful site for finding other groups in North Yorks.
 They also organise rides around the county, several of which are included in the North Yorks Awards Scheme.

 Harrogate Wheel Easy.
 One of the larger groups in the area with several grades of regular ride.